Thor88/esp_8_bit/README.md

 # Time to Play

-If you would like to upload your own media copy them into the appropriate subfolder named for each of the emulators in the data folder.
-Note that the SPIFFS filesystem is fussy about filenames, keep them short, no spaces allowed.
-Use '[ESP32 Sketch Data Upload](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)' from the 'Tools' menu to copy a prepared data folder to ESP32.
+If you would like to use your own media, copy `.nes` files onto the SD card under `/NesRoms`.
+Filenames should be reasonably short and use standard ASCII characters to ensure compatibility.

 Play through the included demos.
 Load up your own.
 Finally get around to finishing that NES classic.